dianadiazc/customer-wa/content/work6/task-2.md

 weight = 3
 +++

-1. In this task you will a add an Athena table pre-created for you as part of this lab environment as a new Dataset for Analysis.
-The source dataset is an parquet file stored in an S3 bucket in the account you currently working on.
+1. In this task you will add an Athena table pre-created for you as part of this lab environment as a new Dataset for Analysis.
+The source dataset is a parquet file stored in a S3 bucket in the account you are currently working on.

 1. In the Analyses page, click on **New analysis**.